API Reference

 --zerodha-history-subscription

-If you omit some of the required brokerage or data feed options when running in non-interactive mode, the CLI uses the option values in your LEAN configuration file.
+If you omit some of the required brokerage or data provider options when running in non-interactive mode, the CLI uses the option values in your LEAN configuration file.

 Example non-interactive usage: